 Rabbi Shohama Wiener, DMin, EdM, is a founding member of the ALEPH Ordination Program VAAD, and served as the ALEPH Ordination Program Rosh Hashpa'ah until her retirement in October 2017.
 She was the Founding Director of the AOP Hashpa’ah Training Program for Spiritual Directors, and continues to serve on the AOP Mashpia faculty as a Spiritual Director for students.
 Rabbi Wiener is President Emerita of The Academy for Jewish Religion, NY.
 Her smicha as Mashpi’ah Ruchanit from Rabbi Zalman Schachter-Shalomi moved her to provide hashpa'ah at AJR, and to design a model hashpa'ah training program in her doctoral thesis at NY Theological Seminary, a program now brought forward in ALEPH’s Hashpa’ah ordination track.
 Additionally R' Shohama serves as Co-Rabbi for Temple Beth-El of City Island, NY, “Your Shul by the Sea,” where spiritual direction and hashpa’ah modalities are part of shul life.
 She is a teacher of meditation and healing, songwriter and contributor to the literature on Jewish spirituality.
 Her publications include Worlds of Jewish Healing (co-editor), The Fifty-Eighth Century: A Jewish Renewal Sourcebook (editor) and Seeking and Soaring: Jewish Approaches to Spiritual Guidance and Development (co-editor).

-Rabbi Nadya Gross is the Director of the AOP Hashpa’ah Training Program, and now servies as Interim Rosh Hashpa'ah for the ALEPH Ordination Program.
+Rabbi Nadya Gross is the Director of the AOP Hashpa’ah Training Program.
 She serves as Co-Rabbi of Pardes Levavot, a Jewish renewal congregation in Boulder, CO, together with her beloved, Rabbi Victor Gross.
 The two received Joint Rabbinic Ordination from Rabbi Zalman Schachter-Shalomi in recognition of their unique paradigm of spiritual partnering.
-R' Nadya was trained from childhood in the Jewish mystical tradition, by her Israeli grandmother, and now transmits the teachings in a two-year wisdom school program.
+Rabbi Nadya was trained from childhood in the Jewish mystical tradition, by her Israeli grandmother, and now transmits the teachings in a two-year wisdom school program.
 She is a teacher of Kaballah and spiritual practice, and is guided by our wisdom tradition and Reb Zalman's teaching in her private practice as Mashpi’ah Ruchanit – which focuses on individuals, couples, and clergy.
 She co-founded the Center for Spiritual Friendship in Boulder with Rabbi Ori Har, an interfaith center for hashpa'ah in many forms.
-She also proudly serves as faculty in the 'Sage-ing Program,' bringing her extensive experience with end-of-life care to the new mentorship training program.
+She also proudly serves as faculty in the 'Sage-ing Program,' bringing her extensive experience with end-of-life care to that mentorship training program.

 Rabbi Shawn Israel Zevit, MHL, RRC and with smicha from Reb Zalman Schachter-Shalomi, is the Associate Director of the AOP Hashpa'ah Training Program, a member of Spiritual Directors International and was a Spiritual Director at the Reconstructionist Rabbinical College for a decade.
 He serves as a consultant and coach for numerous organizations and congregations, and is a mentor in the https://cliforum.wordpress.com/ program.
 He is Co-Director of the Davenning Leaders’ Training Institute (www.hazon.org/dlti) sits on the ALEPH Ordination Program Academic VAAD and the board of the Reconstructionist Rabbinical Association, and serves as the rabbi of Mishkan Shalom in Philadelphia, PA (www.mishkan.org).
 A graduate of the Integrated Kabbalistic Healing program, R' Shawn is also a published author and singer/songwriter, and has recorded five CD's of spiritual music http://www.cdbaby.com/Artist/ShawnZevit).